Canon 1Ds Mark III vs Leica V-LUX 2

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale value.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 3 years and 1 month of technical progress since the 1Ds Mark III launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (15 points each).
+If the count of relative strengths (bullet points above) is taken as a measure, the 1Ds Mark III comes out slightly ahead of the V-LUX 2 (16 : 15 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 1Ds Mark III and the Leica V-LUX 2 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.